benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 These three payment methods go through the Fiserv Korea Payment Gateway and have identical consumer flows.
 Fiserv offers a hosted payment page that your UX experience loads from the Checkout Payment page.

-This is the Fiserv authentication flow when the consumer selects paying by credit card, bank transfer, or PayCo in your experience:
+Fiserv authentication flow:
 - Your experience redirects to the Fiserv `url` from [Step 3](#step-3-get-the-ready-payment-job-result), passing the name/value pairs from the `fields` object
 - On the Fiserv site, the consumer selects the payment method and completes authentication
   - If paying by credit card, the consumer provides their credit card information
   - If paying by PayCo, Fiserve redirects the consumer to complete authentication at the PayCo site
-- Once authentication is complete, Fiserv redirects the consumer to the `returnURL` you provided in [Step 2](#step-2-initiate-a-ready-payment-request), appending the authorization `FDTid` as a query parameter.
+- Once authentication is complete, Fiserv redirects the consumer to the `returnURL` you provided in [Step 2](#step-2-ready-a-payment-for-vendor-authentication), appending the authorization `FDTid` as a query parameter.
 This token is required for payment approval.
 - Your experience calls [payment preview](#payment-preview) passing the Fiserv `FDTid` in the `authorizationToken` field
 - Nike checkout flow continues normally, including authorizing the Fiserv payment through Checkouts